What is Reflexology Lymph Drainage (RLD)?

 There are two main types of lymphoedema:

-•Primary lymphoedema – which is caused by faulty genes.
+•Primary lymphoedema – which is inherited.

 •Secondary lymphoedema – caused by damage to the lymphatic system as a result of an infection, injury, trauma, or cancer.